mmtk/openjdk/README.md

-# Welcome to the JDK!
+# Welcome to the JDK with MMTk support!

+This branch is based on the [official OpenJDK 11 update repository](https://github.com/openjdk/jdk11u).

 For build instructions please see the
 [online documentation](https://openjdk.java.net/groups/build/doc/building.html),